2009 HP Open

-The 2009 HP Open (also known as the 2009 HP Japan Women's Open Tennis) was a women's tennis tournament played on outdoor hard courts.
-It was the 1st edition of the HP Open, and was classified as an WTA International tournaments of the 2009 WTA Tour.
+The 2009 HP Open, also known as the HP Japan Women's Open Tennis, was a women's tennis tournament played on outdoor hard courts.
+It was the inaugural edition of the HP Open, and was classified as an WTA International tournaments of the 2009 WTA Tour.
 It was played in Osaka, Japan.
+Third-seeded Samantha Stosur won the singles title.